Arkansas River Guided Rafting

 River Conditions & Seasonality

 The Arkansas River benefits from both natural snowmelt and supplemental reservoir releases, creating one of the longest and most consistent rafting seasons in Colorado.
-In May and June, snowpack from the Sawatch and Mosquito Ranges fuels peak wate flowsr; by mid-July, water levels are stabilized by releases from Twin Lakes and Turquoise Lake, continuing reliably through August 15.
+In May and June, snowmelt fuels peak water flows; by mid-July, water levels are stabilized by releases from Twin Lakes and Turquoise Lake, continuing reliably through August 15.

 Early-season flows average 1,500–3,000 CFS in the upper river, while mid-season levels hold around 700–1,200 CFS.
 Air temperatures warm into the 80s and 90s by July, providing ideal rafting weather from Buena Vista and Salida down to Cañon City.